 Occupational safety and health is one of the most important themes in the DOWA Group’s efforts to leverage its business toward sustainability.
 Therefore, the Company conducts activities based on the basic philosophy of “safety takes priority over everything” grounded on annual plans formulated from risk management planning for all businesses domestic and overseas.
 The DOWA Group’s safety and health activities cover all workers involved, including subcontractors and contractors.

-Under the Group’s system for promoting safety management, the DOWA Holdings Environment & Safety Department selects safety and environment personnel from each operating company who work together to conduct safety management activities.
-The director in charge of human resources at DOWA Holdings is responsible for the safety and health management activities.
+The Group’s safety management activities are carried out through collaboration between the Environment & Safety Department of DOWA Holdings and the safety and environment managers and staff appointed at each operating company.
+The director in charge of human resources at DOWA Holdings is responsible for the health and productivity management activities.
 They promote these activities throughout the Group while developing and building a system to promote them in the human resources departments, safety departments, occupational health physicians, and health insurance associations of each Group company, while holding regular exchanges of opinions with labor unions.

 The Sustainability Subcommittee holds Groupwide discussions on occupational safety and health.
 Matters recognized as important by the Sustainability Subcommittee are reported to the Sustainability Committee, which is above the Sustainability Subcommittee, and further important matters are reported to the Board of Directors.
 The Board of Directors provides oversight on safety and health.